Skip to content

 qmod = create_model(main, out_file="shor")

-We now send the model to the synthesis engine, taking a few seconds:
+We now send the model to the synthesis engine, which may take a few seconds:

 qprog = synthesize(qmod)